binerogroup/documentation/_sources/compute/flavors.rst.txt

 Pinned CPU
 ^^^^^^^^^^

-These flavors gives you gives you a pinned CPU, this means that your vCPU is pinned to a dedicated CPU core (pCPU) giving you exclusive access to the computation time on that core.
+These flavors gives you gives you a pinned CPU, this means that we pin your vCPU to a dedicated CPU core (pCPU) giving you exclusive access to the computation time on that core.

-In certain use-cases guaranteeing low-latency and fast access to CPU computation time is critical for time sensitive applications that would normally suffer when scheduling of CPU time to shared CPU cores takes more time than the requirement causing the application to experience lag or higher tail latencies due to for example noisy neighbours.
+In certain use-cases guaranteeing low-latency and fast access to CPU computation time is critical for time sensitive applications that suffers when scheduling of CPU time to shared CPU cores takes more time causing the application to experience lag or higher tail latencies due to for example noisy neighbours.

+.. vale off

-We also guarantee that the allocated CPU core thread siblings is allocated so that you're never exposed to any transient execution CPU vulnerabilities.
+We also guarantee that your allocation also get the CPU core thread siblings so that you're never exposed to any transient execution CPU vulnerabilities.

+.. vale on

-We allocate pinned CPUs across all NUMA nodes to optimize CPU usage but due to memory being local to a NUMA node we recommend ultra sensitive workloads to not run its workload on multiple different cores if low-latency memory access is a requirement as that will traverse NUMA nodes to read memory.
+When allocating pinned CPUs we reach across all NUMA nodes to optimize CPU usage but due to memory being local to a NUMA node we recommend ultra sensitive workloads to not run its workload on different cores if you need low-latency memory access as that will traverse NUMA nodes to read memory.

 .. tip::